darylldoyle/Gulp-Email-Creator/README.md

     sudo npm install
 ```

+This now uses [MailChimp's](http://mailchimp.com/) CSS inliner as I've found it to work better across browsers.
+You will now need a Mailchimp API key which you can add to the `config.json` file.
+You can get a Mailchimp API by creating one in your Mailchimp account.
+[Instructions Here](http://kb.mailchimp.com/accounts/management/about-api-keys)

 #Using the package#

 You can use the Gulp-Email-Creator workflow by creating your HTML in the `./src/html/` directory and your SCSS in the `./src/scss/` directory.